listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.3-approving-hitl-requests/problem/readme.md

     };
 ```

-This is the most type-safe way of expressing this because we can't have a reason if we're approving it.
+This is the most type-safe way of expressing this: we should only have a `reason` if we're rejecting the action.

 ## The Frontend